ThatCoolCoder/nosper-engine/README.md

 The evaluator (`Evaluator.mjs`, an actual class) doesn't do much.
 It only manages the other components, handles loadables, and keeps track of the evaluation context.
 Its purpose is to provide a simple interface to consumers.

 An `EvaluationContext` allows for easy storage of information between (and during) evaluations.
 It's passed around when executing the syntax tree, for instance.
 Among other things, it defines an array of scopes (which each contain functions and variables), which act to provide local/global variables to functions.
 Things at the end of the array (aka top of the stack) pertain to the most local function.
 Base constants are also defined through the default scope.
 Scopes are managed by function call nodes.

+We aim to keep the code todo-free for released versions, so to signify things that could be expanded upon (but don't represent a deficiency), the tag `expand:` is used.